 In Civilization IV, getting a Great Person would allow you to expend that unit and put research towards a new technology, initiate a Golden Age, build a unique building, boost your culture, etc. Also added in this game was the ability to give multiple orders at once to a unit, by holding shift while clicking their abilities.
 It was soon discovered that holding shift and clicking on the abilities of the Great Person did not cause them to be deleted.
 One game advanced from the Ancient World to the modern Industrial Era through the continual brilliance of Moses.
 Sadly, this bug was fixed with the expansion packs.

-X-COM allowed your soldiers to throw grenades through the ceiling.
-This was incredibly helpful when there was a Muton on the roof.
+X-COM: UFO Defense allowed your soldiers to throw grenades through the ceiling.
+This was incredibly helpful when there was a Muton on a roof.

 X-COM had another gem of a bug: Whatever you set the difficulty to, the game played on the 'Beginner' difficulty.
 This bug went unknown for years, because the game was THAT damned hard.
 And it gets better: when MicroProse was throwing together the mission pack sequel Terror from the Deep, they solicited feedback from players.
 A big chunk of players who responded were hardcore strat gamers who complained that the game's higher difficulty levels weren't hard enough.
 MicroProse's response?
 Make TFTD's Beginner difficulty equivalent to what Superhuman was supposed to be in UFO Defense.